 - Sajos – the cultural centre and seat of the Finnish Sami parliament, this glass and wood centre is situated in the heart of the village.
 There is a library, craft shop, exhibition, restaurant, and music archive.

 - Pielpajarven Kirkko, or Wilderness Church, is accessed by a seven and a half kilometre each-way walking track from the Siida carpark.
 It is a long walk, but worth it; in winter the hike will require snowshoes.
 The area represents an important historical marketplace for the Sami, and the first church was situated here in 1646.
 The current church building dates from 1760.

 - Lemmenjoki National Park is one of Europe’s largest national parks and Finland’s largest.
 The river of the same name runs through it.
 The national park has forty gold digging claims, marked hiking paths, free wilderness huts, and even some boats for travellers to use.
 It is adjacent to the Hammastunturi Wilderness Area.

 - Otsamo Fell is a popular hiking area located eight kilometres from the Inari village.
 There is a trekking path of ten kilometres length which leads from Siida to the fell.

 - The King’s Cup is a festival held in late March or early April each year, being the grand finale of the annual reindeer racing season.
 Reindeer are raced around the frozen lake, with “jockeys” sliding behind them on the ice.
 It is a lively, fun, and funny event with a race for visitors.

-If you love the idea of embarking on a Lapland trip which is rich in culture, history, natural beauty, and you love to “get off the beaten path”, contact Scandi Classics today to plan your visit to Inari.
+If you love the idea of embarking on a Lapland trip which is rich in culture, history, natural beauty, and you love to “get off the beaten path”, contact Scandi Travel today to plan your visit to Inari.
 We guarantee a once in a lifetime experience like no other you have ever had.